 The School of Education and Sciences prepares highly competent, capable, and caring effective and efficient educators to meet the needs of students in diverse environments within the State of Texas and beyond.
 By linking theory, scholarship, and engaging innovative strategies, our students graduate ready to embark on their life long journeys in the field of study.

 Graduates of the School of Education and Sciences embodies the dispositions and professionalism resulting from a 15-year strategic plan comprised of intensive, guided pathways and curricular enhancements designed to ensure students are fully-certified and employable.
 Our “career pathways” framework provides extensive co-curricular and technology-related experiences to prepare students for dynamic future classrooms and/or field of study.

-Students enrolled in our Educator Preparation Program will learn practical, effective ways to integrate technology resources and technology-based methods.
+Students enrolled in our Educator Preparation Programs will learn practical, effective ways to integrate technology resources and technology-based methods.
 Upon completion, students will design and produce interactive, Internet-based lessons that incorporate Technology Applications of Texas Essential Knowledge and Skills (TEKS).
 In addition, students will demonstrate mastery of accessibility standards and Universal Design for Learning (UDL), and they will demonstrate proficiency in digital literacy.